ygyesus/a2sv-web-track-task-1/README.md

 - **style.css**: The CSS file for styling the application.
 - **script.js**: The JavaScript file that handles the functionality of adding, editing, and removing tasks.

-## Contributions

-Feel free to submit issues or pull requests if you would like to contribute to this project.

 ## Screenshot